CGlide/WhatDreamsCost-CSGlide/README.md

 ## ❓ How to install nodes

 - Navigate to your `/ComfyUI/custom_nodes/ folder`
-- Delete your old "WhatDreamsCost-ComfyUI" Folder
-- Run `git clone -b main_cs https://github.com/CGlide/WhatDreamsCost-ComfyUI.git`
+- Run `git clone -b main_cs https://github.com/CGlide/WhatDreamsCost-CSGlide.git`

 **❗❗IMPORTANT❗❗**

-This is a Modded LTX director node with some extra options to help you create videos with references sheets
+This is a Modded LTX director node from "WhatDreamsCost" with some extra options to help you create videos with references sheets

 This node uses Ollama Locally : you will need to install it (very lightweight) and